 While the Parable of the Hidden Treasure is similar to the Parable of the Pearl of Great Price, their meanings are different.
-Martin Collins dissects the symbols to reveal the high value God places on His people.
+The symbols reveal the high value God places on His people.

 Matthew 13 contains more parables than any other chapter in the Gospels.
-What many fail to realize is that they are related in theme and organized to teach Christians specific lessons.
-Martin Collins explains that they provide a prophetic summary of the development of the church.
+They are related in theme and organized to teach Christians specific lessons.

 Some know that Christ is at the door, but they will not rouse themselves from their spiritual lethargy to open it.
-Pat Higgins explains that failing to take advantage of the spiritual opportunities and tools God has provided for us is gambling with eternal life!

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.